K1NNJ

 I started out with a Kenwood TS-570D and a Cobra Ultralite dipole up about 40 feet.
 This worked pretty well - I got DXCC with this rig, at the bottom of the solar cycle.

-Last year I graduated to a K3 and a hundred foot tower with a Mosley Classic 33 on it (borrowed from my friend Ben - KB1FJ).
-I also have a Zero-Five vertical with 48 radials, and a K9AY loop for RX on 80 and 160.
+I have since graduated to a K3 with the KPA500 amp and a hundred foot tower with a 3 element Steppir on it.
+I also have a Zero-Five vertical with 48 radials, and a double L for 160.
 The dipole is at 65 feet now.
-Also, I just put up a 3 element 6 meter yagi at about 25 ft.

 I use DXLAB software to run the rig and log QSOs.